Not all Macron's EU reforms possible, German finance minister says

 France has been pressing Germany and other European countries to stop holding up tough decisions about the euro zone’s banking and capital market regulations.

-“We will examine what is possible without overloading the ability of individual members to act,” he said in the interview, to be published on Sunday.
+“We will examine what is possible without overloading the ability of individual members to act,” Scholz, a Social Democrat, said in the interview, to be published on Sunday.

 Scholz’s comments come days before Macron is due to visit Berlin to meet Chancellor Angela Merkel.